Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 **Use item:** - Enter the case sensitive name of the item you want to use at a certain HP threshold, such as `Phial of Serenity`.
 **Auto Spell Reflection:** - Enables the use of automatic Spell Reflect when possible.
 **Auto Shout for Party Members:** - This will make it not only look at your HP%, but also your party members.
+**Auto DbtS DH The Hunt:** - This will automatically cast Die by the Sword before the Demon Hunter finishes his cast of The Hunt on you.
 **Auto Shattering Throw:** - Enable automatic shattering throw as soon as you stand still if there's a Iceblock or Divine Shield on your target.
 **Auto Disarm:** - Disarms the target as soon as they have Avatar or Avenging Wrath (only if Retribution).
 **Auto Duel:** - Casts Duel on the target if they have popped a damage CD and they aren't targetting you.